mattphillips/jest-each/README.md

 jest-each allows you to provide multiple arguments to your `test` which results in the test being run once per row of parameters.

 ## Features
- - Parameterised test data
+ - `.test` to runs multiple tests with parameterised data
+ - `.test.skip` to skip the parameterised tests
+ - `.test.only` to only run the parameterised tests
+ - Asynchronous tests with `done`
  - Unique test titles with: [sprintf](https://github.com/alexei/sprintf.js)
- - Supports `test.skip` to skip the parameterised tests
- - Supports `test.only` to only run the parameterised tests
- - Supports asynchronous tests with `done`

 ## Installation